Go to any party, celebration or event away from home and the chances are you find that outside caterers have been brought in to do the honours.

 As with any small business, though, there seem to be a million and one things to have to think about when setting up and running your business.

 It’s not just a question of getting the orders, but also dealing with customers’ demands, managing any staff you need to employ, buying kit and equipment, ordering supplies and managing other operating expenses, such as your outside catering insurance.

 Indeed, catering insurance might seem like the least of your worries – but fail to give it the consideration it is due and you might rue the day some accident, error or mistakes lands you with an unexpected claim for damages.
 The amount of that claim might wreck your entire business.

 Of course you want to control and keep a tight rein on all of your operating expenses, including the catering insurance.
 Getting the most appropriate cover at a competitive price might prove more difficult than it seems – and that’s where our expertise and experience here at constructaquote.com may come in.

-Drawing on our 25 years’ and more of expertise and experience, we are able to identify the particular insurance needs of your individual catering business and offer quotes that represent competitively priced good value for money.
+Since 1990, we've built up our expertise and experience, so we are able to identify the particular insurance needs of your individual catering business and offer quotes that represent competitively priced good value for money.

 Why choose us?

 - Whether you own a small sized or major catering business, we find just the cover you may need